davidenq/include-modules/README.md

 ## include-modules

-A simple node module for easily  include modules js or configuration files with format json that exist in separate files.
-In other words, make auto-require.
+A simple node module for easily include modules js or configuration files with format json that exist in separate files (make auto-require).
 This module return a JavaScript Object Literal that contain all modules and configuration files.

+## Changelog

+- This module was updated and now support auto-require from a single file.

 ## Installation
 ```bash